 The air in the bed shifted during the night, so we wake up with our legs in the air and our heads on the floor.
 My head is throbbing, and I have a stiff neck.
 To make it worse, I can’t get off the thing.
 I keep trying to get up, but it’s like my butt’s suctioned to it.
 I manage to slide my feet to the floor.
 Placing my palms against the wall, I count three and haul myself up.
 The shift in weight propels Michael up in the air like the sole occupant of an off-balance teeter-totter.
 His body makes a dull thud as his behind lands half on the deflated bed, half on the floor.
 “Sorry,” I giggle stumbling into the bathroom.

-That night Michael pumps the mattress and carefully slides to the middle.
-“I think it’ll be ok.”
-His twinkling deep brown eyes and lopsided grin signal my call to duty.
+I can hear Michael pumping the mattress from the bathroom.
+“I think it’ll be ok,” he shouts.
 “I put more air in to make it firmer,” he attempts to reassure me.

-“You said it would be ok last night.”
+“You said it would be ok last night,” I countered.
 We’ve rarely slept apart since our wedding night, but I just refuse to give that vinyl homewrecker another shot at me.
 “I’m not sleeping on that thing.”

 “Tysha.
 You’re being childish,” Michael yells.
 “Come back to bed.”

 “If you want me.
 Come and get me,” I shout.
 I hear his footsteps on the stairs, so I quickly spread the blankets on the living room floor.
 I position myself and listen in the darkness until I realize he isn’t coming after me.
 I should go back upstairs, but my head’s throbbing and I’m mad.
 After an hour of twisting and turning, I think about looking for my yoga mat, but can’t decide if it is in the boxes upstairs or the ones in the garage.
 I pick up my pillow and trek into the dining room with the blankets trailing behind me.